 Pinch of Yamatsu Tsujita sansho

 Cook the eggplant over an open flame until the skin is fully charred all around.
 You can also do this under a broiler.
 Cool briefly and peel the skin away.
-Cut the eggplant into ½-inch rounds.
+Cut the eggplant into 1 inch rounds or chunks.

 Bring the eggplant, dashi and salt to a simmer in a medium saucepan.
 Add the myoga and cook for 1 minute.
 Add the miso to the basket of a miso soup strainer (or other fine-meshed strainer), then lower it into the soup.
 Using the pestle, stir the miso in the submerged basket until it dissolves into the soup.
 Turn off the heat immediately, add the green onions, then divide evenly into 4 bowls.